-California is a blue state and has been for a very long time.
-The majority of residents are democrats with left-leaning liberal views.
+California has been a blue state and has been for a very long time.
+The majority of residents are Democrats with left-leaning liberal views.
 Some of the issues Angelenos favor that anger conservatives are gay marriage, climate change, income distribution, and socialized health care.

 California was the first state to legalize cannabis for medical use in 1996 and the second state (after Colorado) to legalize it for recreational use in 2016.
 Dispensaries across Los Angeles sell all sorts of cannabis products.

 Unfortunately, Los Angeles is one of the worst cities in the nation for jam-packed highways.
-The average Angeleno will spend about five years over a lifetime sitting in traffic.
+The average Angeleno will spend about five years over a lifetime sitting in traffic, which is around 44 minutes more than anyone else each day.
 The dilemma the city faces is between the suburbs and residents who live in the more densely populated areas.

 The city dwellers want to build up like New York, use public transit, and have more green spaces.
 Suburban homeowners in Los Angeles want more roads and freeways and don’t want their property value to fall.
 But the biggest issue is the growing population.